DeRuyter Reservoir: Geography

+DeRuyter is located in Madison County, near the towns of Fabius, DeRuyter, and Cazenovia.
+The lake is bordered on the other sides by forested ridges; DeRuyter State Forest to the east, and Highland Forest to the west.
+The North Country Trail (following the Finger Lakes Trail) passes through these forests, and across the reservoir dam.

 The DeRuyter Reservoir dam is up to 70 ft high and 1,500 ft wide.
 In 1899, it was reported that the reservoir had had a capacity of 500,000,000 ft3.
 According to New York state, the reservoir has 557 acres of surface area, 6.2 mi of shoreline, and is 1.8 mi long with a maximum depth of 55 ft.

-Water flows into it from a small watershed, and several artesian springs at the south.
-To the north, the reservoir marks the beginning of Limestone Creek's eastern branch.
-It is bordered on the other sides by forested ridges; DeRuyter State Forest to the east, and Highland Forest to the west.
-The North Country Trail (following the Finger Lakes Trail) passes through these forests, and across the reservoir dam.

-The reservoir is located in Madison County, near the towns of Fabius, DeRuyter, and Cazenovia.
+Water flows into DeRuyter directly from a watershed of 2,722 acre which includes several artesian springs at its south end.
+This watershed is primarily forested (60%) or agricultural (23%) land.
+To the north, the reservoir's outflow forms Limestone Creek's eastern branch.
+In periods of low water, water from the Tioughnioga River can be routed into it, though this has not occurred since 1993.
+When this diversion is made, it increases the lake's watershed by 14 sqmi.

 History

 Dam

 In the 19th century, New York State constructed a system of reservoirs and feeder canals along the path of the Erie Canal, in an attempt to ensure that the canal had a stable supply of water.

 In 1856, an estimate for a reservoir on Limestone Creek put the cost at $118,367.55.
 Construction of the reservoir was authorized by the Canal Board in January 1861, and it was opened in 1863.
 Charles A. Beach was in charge of initial construction.
-The upper Tioughnioga Creek was diverted into the reservoir.
+The upper Tioughnioga River was diverted into the reservoir.
 The initial purpose was to provide additional water to the Erie Canal during the dry season.
 In 1862, the reservoir was "brought into use, though not completed".
 It was completed the following year, at a total cost of $126,026.82.

 Located at the headwaters of Limestone Creek, the reservoir could provide an additional 4,000 ft3 per minute to the canal, for 100 days.
 Though DeRuyter Reservoir was supposed to ensure the canal remained navigable between "Lock No. 39 and a point nine miles west of Higginsville, New York", the reservoir had proved insufficient by 1864, and it was suggested that a feeder canal be constructed at Fish Creek.
 Three years later, the reservoir was deemed 'entirely inadequate' to supply the canal.

 The DeRuyter dam has seen major renovations at least twice: in 1950 and 2019-2020.
 In the summer of 1950, the reservoir was drained to facilitate repairs costing around $100,000.
 That year, The Post-Standard reported that the dam had become "saturated by leaks".
 Another renovation program was announced by the New York State Canal Corporation in 2019.
 To facilitate this project, DeRuyter was set to be drained around 10 ft The project was undertaken by Wesson Group and completed by the end of 2020.